xlladdins/xll/docs/Excel4MacrosA-D.md

 handwriting recognition when the user is entering a series of numbers or formulas.

-**Note   **This function is only available if you are using Microsoft Windows for Pen Computing.
+**Note&nbsp;&nbsp;&nbsp;**This function is only available if you are using Microsoft Windows for Pen Computing.

 **Syntax**

 **CONSTRAIN.NUMERIC**(numeric\_only)

-Numeric\_only    is a logical value that turns the numeric constraint on or off.
+Numeric\_only&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that turns the numeric constraint on or off.
 If numeric\_only is TRUE, only numbers and digits are recognized; if FALSE, all characters are recognized as usual. if numeric\_only is omitted, the numeric constraint is toggled.

 **Remarks**